-Life-giving Tonle Sap Lake
+The life-giving Tonle Sap Lake

 More than anyone else, Cambodia benefits from the life-giving resources of the lake.
 As Tonle Sap Lake inundates the surrounding areas, it becomes breeding ground for fish.
 Fishing is actually not allowed during this time to allow the fishes to breed.
 Fishing can resume at the end of the rainy season.
 I am not sure though how strict this regulation is being implemented.
 It is said that more than half of the fish in Cambodia is sourced from the lake.
 So the next time you eat a Cambodian fish amok, there’s a big chance it once swam in the Tonle Sap Lake.

 The flooded forest at the surrounding floodplains, like in Kampong Phluk Floating Village, also serves as important habitat not just for fishes but for other animals such as crocodiles, birds, turtles and monkeys.
 In 1997, the lake was declared a UNESCO Biosphere Reserve, which calls for the conservation of its biodiversity with its sustainable use.

 This boat is probably on its way to the Tonle Sap Lake

 Tonle Sap Lake's floodplain surrounded by partially submerged forest

 Life at Kampong Phluk Village